arknfel/NodePG2/README.md

 The base URL of the API by default is:
 `http://127.0.0.1:3000`

+The express server will be listening on PORT `3000` by default.

 The following end-point paths are to be appended to the base URL when submitting HTTP requests to the API.
 ### Users
 GET `/users` to veiw all current users, requires an admin token.